Preventing Tick Bites

 Editor’s note: Although used commonly in tick prevention spot treatment, collars, and sprays, Permethrin can be toxic to animals before it has dried, so be careful using Permethrin around pets—especially cats.
 Cats are more sensitive to Permethrin than other mammals.
 Cats should never be exposed to Permethrin Pet Sprays, but gear spray doesn’t pose as large a risk since the solution is more diluted.
 According to a report by the New York Times, “If you are spraying a 1% concentration on clothing and it dries, it’s unlikely that you’ll see any problems with the cat.”
 Sawyer’s Permethrin Spray for clothing and gear is only 0.5% Permethrin.

 Consider your attire: Ticks can show up as translucent in earlier stages of development, but are generally dark brown, red, or black in color.
 Wearing light-colored clothing could help you to identify them easier.
-There is also research available showing that ticks seem to be attracted to darker-colored clothing.
+However, some research shows that ticks seem to be more attracted to light clothing.
+So although wearing a dark color will make ticks harder to spot on you, deeper shades tend to attract fewer ticks.
 Whatever colors you choose to wear, it’s good to consider tucking in your clothes when in a tick-prone area (shirt into pants, pants into socks—there’s no shame in preventing tick bites!).

 Stay on trail: Not only is staying on established trails good for the environment, but defined trails generally have less overgrowth, meaning that you’ll be exposed to less ticks.